 Developmental editing, unlike it’s constrained cousins copy-editing and proof checking, isn’t about a set of rules being applied to ensure grammar is good or sentences flow well.
 Neither is it co-writing – no writing is done on your behalf and you’re in full control.

-We also look for your book to be intellectually stimulating and emotionally engaging in the right proportions for your genre and style, and to hook the reader throughout.
+I also look for your book to be intellectually stimulating and emotionally engaging in the right proportions for your genre and style, and to hook the reader throughout.

 Working with a developmental editor is a high value, rewarding experience, and it’s worth remembering that all top writers use one — Steven King uses a team!

-We provide it in two forms:
+I provide it in two forms:

 Developmental Editor's Report